ronakwork1/FinancialCoach/README.md

 3. Fill in details: amount, category, date, and description
 4. Use **sample data** to explore features without entering real data

+### Setting Up Budgets 💰
+1. Navigate to **Budget** page from the main menu
+2. The app automatically suggests budgets based on your spending patterns
+3. Click the **Edit** button on any category to customize budget limits
+4. Set monthly spending limits for categories like Food, Transportation, Housing, etc.
+5. Use the **Time Period** selector to analyze different periods

+### Managing Your Budgets
+1. **Track Progress**: Monitor spending vs. budget with visual progress bars
+2. **Get Forecasts**: See projected end-of-month spending based on current patterns
+3. **Receive Advice**: Get personalized savings tips when approaching budget limits
+4. **Reset Monthly**: Use the "Reset Budgets" button to start fresh each month
+5. **Edit Categories**: Adjust budget limits anytime by clicking the edit icon

 ### Understanding Your Dashboard
 - **Financial Health Score**: Overall assessment (0-100) of your financial well-being
 - **Monthly Trends**: See how your spending changes over time
 - **Top Categories**: Your biggest expense categories
 - **Money Leaks**: Potential areas for cost savings
+- **Budget Overview**: Circular progress indicator showing overall budget health

-### Using the AI Coach
+### Using the AI Coach 🤖
 1. Go to **AI Coach** page
-2. Select a time period to analyze
+2. Select a time period to analyze (Current Month, Last Month, etc.)
 3. Review personalized insights and recommendations
+4. Get actionable advice for specific spending categories
-4. Follow suggested actions to improve your financial health
+5. Follow suggested actions to improve your financial health

 ## 🎯 Sample Data Available